HugoRCD/blanked/README.md

 - Icons, add every icons from your favorite icon pack (Heroicons and Lucide are pre-installed)
 - Toasts, using the amazing [Vue Sonner](https://vue-sonner.vercel.app/)
 - Tooltip and other floating stuff from [Floating UI](https://floating-ui.com/)
+- Plug and play custom web font optimization and configuration from all major providers with [Nuxt Fonts](https://github.com/nuxt/fonts)

 From
 ```json